3F/web.vsSBE/_doc/Scheme.md

 * Used for [CI.MSBuild](../CI/CI.MSBuild/) and [Devenv](../CI/Devenv Command-Line/) projects.

+### client.vssbe.dll

+The `client.vssbe.dll` it's optional variant for work with events from our core library.
+[How to create and use](../API/#create-client-vssbe-dll).

 ### Devenv

 The [vsSolutionBuildEvent Devenv Command-Line](../CI/Devenv Command-Line/) - is a wrapper and translator of the model of events for main library to support the command-line of Visual Studio.